IDouble/Simple-ERC-1155-Multi-Token-Template/README.md

 # 🌎 Simple ERC 1155 Multi Token Template 🌏
-🌎 Very Simple ERC-1155 Smart Contract Template to create your own ERC-1155 Tokens on the Ethereum Blockchain, with many customizable Options 🌏
+🌎 Very Simple ERC-1155 Smart Contract Template to create your own ERC-1155 Tokens on the Ethereum Blockchain, with many customizable options 🌏

 ## 💎 What is ERC-1155? 💎
 **ERC-1155** is a free, open standard that describes how to build tokens and non-fungible or unique tokens (NFT) on the Ethereum blockchain.
 It can create fungible tokens (every token is the same as every other token), and non-fungible or unique tokens (NFT) where tokens are unique.

-**ERC-1155** has a huge advantage when it comes to transaction costs, because you're able to create multiple non-fungible (NFT) and fungible tokens in one transaction, you can also send the tokens in one single transaction as a batch, less transactions = less transactions cost.
+**ERC-1155** has a huge advantage when it comes to transaction costs, because you're able to create multiple non-fungible (NFT) and fungible tokens in one transaction, you can also send the tokens in one single transaction as a batch, fewer transactions = less transactions cost.

 ## ⚙️ Setup ⚙️